 Regulation and taxes are are often considered the biggest barriers for entry-level entrepreneurs, but in a survey of 30,000 Americans, researchers at Duke University’s Fuqua School of Business found most potential entrepreneurs give up before taking even simple steps to vet their ideas.

-Professors Victor Bennett and Aaron Chatterji found that one-third of respondents reported having a business idea in the past five years; fewer than half of those business ideas got as far as pitching the idea to friends or researching similar businesses online.
+Professors Victor Bennett and Aaron Chatterji found that one-third of respondents reported having a business idea in the past five years; less than half of those people got as far as pitching the idea to friends or researching similar businesses online.

 The findings are published in the Strategic Management Journal.
 The data suggest that guiding entrepreneurs early to vet business ideas could be just as important as helping with complex planning later in the process, or easing regulatory burdens on business.